-37. A company would like to update the numbers of outstanding awards and shares available for future ÷ grants after the end of its last complete fiscal year (the disclosure that ISS relies on in calculating SVT).
-What at specifi c information does ISS require in oder to utilize updated numbers?
-17 38.
-How does ISS look at the practice of buying shares on the open market to fund employees' equity grants ?
-17 39.
+A company would like to update the numbers of outstanding awards and shares available for future grants after the end of its last complete fiscal year (the disclosure that ISS relies on in calculating SVT).
+What specifi c information does ISS require in oder to utilize updated numbers?
+L7 38.
+How does ISS look at the practice of buying shares on the open market to fund employees' equity grants ?1 L7 39.
 How does ISS determine the vesting period for the CEO's most recent equity grants?
-17
+L7